dalykeith/go-echo/README.md

-# go-echo
+# Go Web App Echo
-A web application that just simply echoes information about the request.
+A web application that just simply echoes information about a HTTP request made to it.